I'm not an expert in anything except my own life and experiences, but I still love offering advice to help others with their relationships.

-- Never feed off your parnter's insecurities.
-Sometimes in the heat of the moment, especially when you're feeling hurt or attacked, it's easy to throw out slurs which you know will hurt the other's feelings.
-Eventually your partner will feel they can't tell you their inner thoughts or matters which bother them.
+- Never feed off your partner's insecurities.
+Sometimes in the heat of the moment, especially when you're feeling hurt or attacked, it's easy to throw out slurs that you know will hurt the other's feelings.
+Eventually, your partner will feel they can't tell you their inner thoughts or matters that bother them.

 - Never intentionally lie.
 Small white lies can even cause mistrust in your relationship over time, and your partner will begin to wonder what is truth and what isn't.

 - Never cheat.
 No matter what happens within your relationship, cheating is never acceptable and is an instant trust-breaker.

 Once You Gain Trust